jangroth/aws-certification-notes/solutions-architect-professional.md

 this many instances.
 If you specify **scaling policies**, then Amazon EC2 Auto Scaling can launch or terminate instances as demand on your application increases or decreases.

+* *Spot Fleet* support (mix on Spot and On-Demand instances)
+  * Also configure ratio between these instance options
+* To upgrade an AMI, must update the launch configuration / template
+  * How do you phase out older launch configurations?
+  * How do you test a new launch configuration?
+  * You must terminate instances manually (new feature: *Instance Refresh within Auto Scaling Groups*)
+* Scheduled scaling actions:
+  * Modify the ASG settings (min / max / desired) at pre-defined time
+  * Helpful when patterns are known in advance
 * Auto scaling can play a major role in deployments
   * Need to avoid downtime during deployments
   * How long does it take to deploy code and configure an instance?
-* How do you test a new launch configuration?
-* How do you phase out older launch configurations?
 * Use lifecycle hooks for custom actions
-* CloudFormation init scripts
-* Cloud init scripts
 * Scale out/scale in
-* Can launch spot instances as well as on-demand instances (also configure ratio between these instance options)
 * On AWS: <a href="https://aws.amazon.com/autoscaling/" target="_blank">Service</a> - <a href="https://aws.amazon.com/autoscaling/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/autoscaling" target="_blank">User Guide</a>

 <a name="5_3_2"></a>